Skip to content

 Germany could see a three-party “Jamaica” coalition after its election on Sunday.

 Angela Merkel’s Christian Democrats lost support but are still the largest party.

 The Social Democrats suffered an historic defeat and have ruled out a continuation of the left-right “grand coalition”.

-Mariano Rajoy, the prime minister of Spain, and Carles Puigdemont, the president of Catalonia (La Moncloa/Ariet/Generalitat de Catalunya)
+Mariano Rajoy, the prime minister of Spain, and Carles Puigdemont, the president of Catalonia (La Moncloa/Fotomovimiento/Generalitat de Catalunya)

-Spain claims control of Catalonia’s public finances and police force in an effort to stop the independence referendum planned for October 1.
+Spain claims control of Catalonia’s public finances and police force in an attempt to prevent the region from voting on independence.

-Regional president Carles Puigdemont says Spain has “crossed a red line.”
+According to regional president Carles Puigdemont, Spain has “crossed a red line.”